-We also visit the Swayambhunath stupa, known as the ‘Monkey Temple’.
-It’s a short climb to the top of the complex, where temples, prayer flags and Spectacular views across Kathmandu await.
-On a clear day you can also see across to the stunning Himalayan Mountains.
-You may also like to join the pilgrims in turning prayer wheels, sending your wishes to the heavens.
+- We also visit the Swayambhunath stupa, known as the ‘Monkey Temple’.
+It’s a short climb to the top of the complex, where temples, prayer flags, and Spectacular views across Kathmandu await.
+On a clear day, you can also see across the stunning Himalayan Mountains.
+You may also like to join the pilgrims in turning prayer wheels and sending your wishes to the heavens.

-An early departure today as we say our goodbye for the moment to Kathmandu and board a private bus for the 7 hours drive to Chitwan National Park.
+- An early departure today as we say our goodbye for the moment to Kathmandu and board a private bus for the 7-hour drive to Chitwan National Park.

-Making some stops along the way for photos and lunch, we arrive in Chitwan approximately 2pm.
+- Making some stops along the way for photos and lunch, we arrive in Chitwan at approximately 2 pm.
 We have some free time in Chitwan, before enjoying a Special dinner and performance Show.
 You may even like to join in with the dancing!

 Day 5 – Chitwan/Pokhara